-DWD contracts require each provider-grantee receiving a specified level of funding to submit an annual certified financial and compliance audit report to its granting agency, unless the audit is waived by the department.
-The granting agency is DWD for providers that receive funding directly from DWD, and is the pass-through agency for providers-grantees who receive their funding via another agency who contracts with DWD.
+DWD contracts require each subrecipient receiving \$50,000 or more of funding to submit an annual certified financial and compliance audit report to its granting agency, unless the audit is waived by the department.
+The granting agency is DWD for providers that receive funding directly from DWD, and is the pass-through agency for subrecipients who receive their funding via another agency who contracts with DWD.
 The audit report must meet the department's standards set forth in the State Single Audit Guidelines, including this appendix.
-Provider audit reports are typically due to the granting agency six months from the end of the provider's fiscal period, and the granting agency should review and resolve the provider audit reports within six month of receipt of the reports.

 Due to timing issues, auditors may encounter situations where the auditee has not yet reviewed and resolved the subrecipient audit reports prior to the completion of the fieldwork for the audit.
-In these cases, there is no finding of noncompliance, and auditors must follow-up on the status of the provider subrecipient audits in the subsequent year's audit.
-Guidance on presenting audit findings involving provider subrecipient audit reports is included at the end of this section.
+In these cases, there is no finding of noncompliance, and auditors must follow-up on the status of the subrecipient audits in the subsequent year's audit.
+Guidance on presenting audit findings involving subrecipient audit reports is included at the end of this section.

-- 1. Test whether the agency has certified audit reports on file, where applicable, or a waiver from DWD. - 2.
-Test whether the agency has a system to monitor receipt of the audit reports, and to review and resolve the audit findings with the provider-subrecipient agency. - 3.
+- Test whether the agency has certified audit reports on file, where applicable, or a waiver from DWD. - 2.
+Test whether the agency has a system to monitor receipt of the audit reports, and to review and resolve the audit findings with the subrecipient agency. - 3.
 Test whether the agency is in compliance with the terms of the subrecipient contract.
-Examples, while not all inclusive, include: - a) Review the payments for services to assure that they are within the subrecipient contract limits. - b) Review the billings to determine that units of service, if specified in the subrecipient contract, have been provided and that total payments are based on actual units of service provided.

-c) Review the subrecipient contract and audit report to verify that they are in compliance with the applicable audit guides.
+Examples, while not all inclusive, include:

+- Review the payments for services to assure that they are within the subrecipient contract limits. - b) Review the billings to determine that units of service, if specified in the subrecipient contract, have been provided and that total payments are based on actual units of service provided. - c) Review the subrecipient contract and audit report to verify that they are in compliance with the applicable audit guides.